alvarorahul/TypeDocs/Contributing.md

 copy src\content\ out\src\content\
 ```

-You can clean the enlistment without deleting the npm packages and typings by
+You can clean the enlistment without deleting the npm packages by running
-running `clean.cmd` from a windows prompt, or `clean.sh` from a bash prompt.
+`clean.cmd` from a windows prompt, or `clean.sh` from a bash prompt.

 ## Tests